ghacks Technology News

-Why you should always log off Gmail
+Why you should always log out off Gmail

 It works like this.
 If you stay logged in at Gmail and visit a prepared website afterwards your Gmail filter list can be altered.
-In this case all mail from the domain provider was forwarded to another mail account and deleted at Gmail.
-The new password request was forwarded to the hacker who was then able to initiate the domain transfer at the webhoster.
+In this case all mails from the domain provider was forwarded to another mail account and deleted on Gmail afterwards so that the owner of the account would not receive information about it or stumble upon it on the site.

-Since all mails regarding the transfer were immediately redirected and deleted the victim had no idea on what was going on.
+Since all mails regarding the transfer were immediately redirected and deleted the victim had no idea what was going on.
 The only possibility would be if he would have logged into the webhosters website and take a look at the tickets that had been created to transfer the domain.

 You can read the long version on David Arey’s Website.
 This hole has been fixed apparently but filters that have been set before can still be in place.
 If you use Gmail you should check your filters asap and make sure that they have not been altered in any way.

 Since this is probably not the last security hole you should make sure that you always log off when you are finished.
-Another possibility would be to use an email program like Thunderbird instead.

 a) to those who think this is a hoax, it is not… nor is the problem new, it’s cropped up at least 3 times that i know of and i wrote about it at the beginning of 2007… do a search for csrf and gmail and you should find plenty on it (csrf is cross site request forgery)…